 - Content management platforms, where the whole content story begins: Wordpress, Drupal, Joomla, and so on.

 What does the content emanating from these sources have in common?
+Size, flow, and urgency.

-Secondly, the new content arrives in continuous flow.
+Secondly, the new content arrives in a continuous flow.
 Gone are the days of software providers’ twice-yearly update cycle.
 The same applies to mobile apps and e-commerce product descriptions.
-In the content economy, the flow of information is consistent, constant, growing.
+In the content economy, the flow of information is consistent, constant, and growing.